 - Competitive interest rate

 Microloans are lending programs through the SBA, but with different loan options.
 Most notably, microloans are for small funding amounts.
 According to the SBA, the average microloan amount is around $13,000.
 The program specifies what the funds can be used for, including supply inventory, working capital, machinery and equipment purchases and rentals, and furniture for the business.
 Microloans provide a low APR, but you will need a solid credit history and to put up some form of collateral.
+Accion, one of the lenders we reviewed, offers microloans starting at $500.

-Securing a small business loan is a matter of demonstrating reliability
+A matter of demonstrating reliability

 If you find yourself in a position where it’s not likely you will secure a conventional small business loan, consider an alternative lender.
 However, alternative lenders typically charge much higher rates, so ask yourself if it’s really necessary before you take out a loan.

 Securing any loan is a matter of demonstrating reliability to the lender.
-If you can show you have the ability to pay back your loan with interest in the allotted timeframe, your application will likely be approved on the first pass.
+If you can show you have the ability to pay back your loan with interest in the allotted time frame, your application will likely be approved on the first pass.